 Many SOTs allow space for a crate that you can fill with gear.
 From there you can begin to attach any number of accessories, from rod holders to sonar.
 The other open area could also be used to hold something larger like a cooler or live well.

-If you’re looking for a great SOT kayak check out the Perception Pescador Pro.
+If you’re looking for a great SOT kayak check out the Perception Pescador Pilot.

-It comes equipped with two storage areas, rod holders, and a removable seat that is made from mesh to ensure you stay cool on those warmer summer days.
+It comes equipped with good storage areas, rod holders, and a removable seat that is made from mesh to ensure you stay cool on those warmer summer days. the Pescador also has a pedal drive so you can pedal along while fishing.

 The Perception is a great place to start looking for a SOT.
 Start there and you can begin looking for kayaks with features you need and meet your price point.